Games & Quizzes

 /ˈflədiNG/

 covering or submerging of normally dry land with large amount of water.
-(Of liquid) to fill or cover something completely.
+To quickly appear unexpectedly and in volume.

 /ˈwādiNG/

 action of staying where one is or delaying action until particular time or event.
-To remain in a place until a thing happens.
+To spend time until an expected thing happens.

 person with undergraduate or first academic degree.
-People who have a degree from a school, university.
-To move up from a position to a higher, better one.
+People who have a degree from a school, university. successfully complete academic degree.